giovanniboscu/continuous-section-field/docs/aes/nrel_case/validation_comparison_summary_all_b.md

 ## Observations and conclusions

-The undegraded and degraded configurations show different sensitivities to the CSF-to-OpenSees projection.
+The undegraded and degraded configurations show different sensitivities to the CSF-to-OpenSees sampling.

 In the undegraded case, the sectional stiffness field varies smoothly along the tower height because of the geometric taper.
 The OpenSees response stabilizes rapidly, indicating that a limited number of beam elements and section evaluations is sufficient to sample the continuous field for the reported global response quantities.

 In the degraded case, the geometry is unchanged but the stiffness field contains localized longitudinal reductions.
 The response is therefore more sensitive to how the continuous field is sampled before being transferred to the beam model.
 Coarse discretizations may under-sample the degraded regions, while finer axial discretization and richer section sampling recover a stable response close to the independent continuous baseline.

 This behaviour supports the main validation message.
 The YAML file defines the sectional model as a continuous field.
-The OpenSees beam model receives a sampled projection of that field, and the independent continuous baseline provides a separate reference path reconstructed from the same YAML input.
+The OpenSees beam model receives a sampled sampling of that field, and the independent continuous baseline provides a separate reference path reconstructed from the same YAML input.

 The comparison therefore supports the consistency of:

 * the YAML-defined continuous sectional field;
-* the CSF-to-OpenSees sampled projection;
+* the CSF-to-OpenSees sampled sampling;
 * the degraded stiffness law;
 * the independent continuous-baseline calculation.